-Maria Henry is senior vice president and chief financial officer for Kimberly-Clark Corporation.
-She has direct responsibility for finance, information technology and global business services.
-She is focused on building shareholder value through executing Kimberly-Clark's Global Business Plan.
+Maria Henry is the chief financial officer for Kimberly-Clark Corporation.
+She has direct responsibility for finance, digital technology services and global business services, and is focused executing Kimberly-Clark’s enterprise strategy to build long-term shareholder value.

-Ms. Henry has a 27-year track record of strong business and financial results.
+Ms. Henry has a 32-year track record of strong business and financial results.
 Before joining Kimberly-Clark in 2015, she was executive vice president and chief financial officer for The Hillshire Brands Company.
 Prior to the formation of Hillshire Brands, Ms. Henry was chief financial officer of Sara Lee Corporation's North American Retail and Foodservice business.
-Prior to this role, she spent five years as the executive vice president and chief financial officer of Culligan International, where she was responsible for finance, strategy, business development and IT.
+Prior to that role, she spent five years as the executive vice president and chief financial officer of Culligan International.
+In addition to her role at Kimberly-Clark, Ms. Henry serves on the board of directors for General Mills.

 A 20-year veteran of the consumer products industry, Michael Hsu is Chairman and Chief Executive Officer for Kimberly-Clark Corporation and serves on its Board of Directors.

 Before becoming CEO in January 2019, Mr. Hsu was chief operating officer, leading day-to-day operations of Kimberly-Clark’s business units, along with the global innovation, marketing and supply chain functions.
 Joining Kimberly-Clark in 2012 as group president of the company’s nearly $8 billion North American Consumer Products business, he quickly became known as a leader with passion and vision who could drive growth and value creation.